You must be signed in to read the rest of this article.

 Finally, it is important to think in the 3-dimensional (3D).
 Most observers may believe the case in Figure 25 looks good, ignoring the root-canal access.
 From Figure 26, one can see that the situation actually is not ideal—about 20% may be filled, meaning that 100% is not clean.
 When viewing radiographs, it is common to consider them from the incomplete perspective shown in Figure 25.
 If a patient is experiencing sensitivity seemingly inexplicably, it may be useful to view the tooth in 3D with CBCT—the true dimensions of the tooth should be considered.

 Techniques for placement of posts—or the equally important decision not to place a post—depend on the particular conditions of each unique case.
 The best option is to aim for the most conservative access, while determining whether a prefabricated or fiber post is ideal.
 Clinicians should adhere to post placement principles for retention of cores and strengthening of connections between coronal buildup material and tooth structure.
-Successful post and core considers quantity and quality of tooth structure, along with adjacent teeth, occlusion, parafunction, and future restorations.
+Successful post and core cases consider quantity and quality of tooth structure, along with adjacent teeth, occlusion, parafunction, and future restorations.
 It also takes into account patient goals and reasonable possibilities for their budgets.
 In the end, providing the most optimal patient care is accomplished by careful decision-making before, during, and after root canals and other endodontic treatments.

 About the Author